-Therapeutic goals in the management of AF patients include symptom control, but also the prevention of thromboembolic complications, stroke in primis.
-This was traditionally pursued with the administration of vitamin K antagonists (VKAs), or with antiplatelet agents, mainly aspirin, in subjects intolerant or contraindicated to VKAs [7].
-In the last years, however, the class of novel oral anticoagulant agents (NOACs) has been introduced, which is associated with a more favorable risk/benefit ratio than VKAs.
+tions, stroke in primis.
+This was traditionally pursued with the administration of vitamin K antagonists (VKA), or with antiplatelet agents, mainly aspirin, in subjects intolerant or contraindicated to VKAs [7].
+In the last years, however, the class of novel oral anticoagulant agents (NOACs) has been introduced, which is associated with a more favourable risk/benefit ratio than VKAs.
 Until recently, dabigatran, a direct thrombin inhibitor, and rivaroxaban, a direct and selective coagulation factor Xa inhibitor, were the only NOACs licensed for thromboembolic prevention in non-valvular AF (NVAF, about 70% of all AF cases).
-Apixaban, also a direct and selective coagulation factor Xa inhibitor [8], is facing the launch on the market for this indication, with the following reimbursement restrictions: NVAF with both CHA2DS2-VASc $\geq 1^1$ and HAS-BLED $> 3^2$, or TTR < 70% or objective difficulties in measuring INR [9].

-Aim of the present analysis is the comparative economic evaluation of the use of the three available NOACs in the prevention of thromboembolic events in the Italian population of patients with NVAF with official indication for their use, according to current regulations.
+Apixaban, also a direct and selective coagulation factor Xa inhibitor [8], is facing the launch on the market for this indication, with the following reimbursement restrictions: NVAF with both CHA2DS2-VASc $\geq 1^1$ and HAS-BLED $> 3^2$, or time in the rapeutic range (TTR) < 70% or objective difficulties in measuring INR [9].
+Aim of the present analysis is the comparative, short-term economic evaluation of the tive, short-term economic evaluation of the use of the three available NOACs in the prevention of thromboembolic events in the indicated Italian population of patients with NVAF.
+A budget impact analysis for the Italian National Health Service, which covers both the pharmaceutical cost and the costs for management of clinical events is performed to evaluate the financial impact following the entry of apixaban among NOACs.